-Both The Thoth Tarot and the Night Sun Tarot display a Pontiff- like personage, which in Tarot, is the universal principle of learning and teaching.
+The Thoth Tarot illustrates a Sumerian Priest and the Night Sun Tarot display a Pontiff- like personage, which in Tarot, is the universal principle of learning and teaching.
 This universal principle was well explained in the publication of The-Course in Miracles:

 "As you teach so will you learn."
 If that is true, and it is true indeed, do not forget that what you teach is teaching you."

 The Tarot-Key 5: The Hierophant, refers to the Hebrew letter Vau which when translated to English means Nail.
 The Hebrew letter Vau, is displayed on the Thoth Tarot Card at the lower left hand bottom corner and on the upper right hand corner of the Night Sun Tarot Card.
 On the Thoth Tarot, nine nails appear at the top of this card, fixing the oriel behind the main figure.

 The zodiacal reference to the Hierophant is Taurus, whose very nature is that of elephants, thus the corresponding figures of the pachyderm are shown behind the main Thoth Tarot figure, who is also seated on a Bull, a western representation of Taurus.
 The Bull of Taurus and the Papal Bull, are both behind the head of The Night Sun Tarot Pontiff.